by Dr. Susan Kressly

 According to the Advisory Committee on Immunization Practices (ACIP), the most fundamental clinical decision support tool that pediatricians want to reliably care for patients is vaccine forecasting, including catch up schedules.
 The ACIP schedule is complex.
 New combination vaccines with various age specifications and minimal intervals are adding to the complexity all the time.
 Having a computer tool to sanity-check your mental processes is key to reducing errors.
 Prompting team members at every opportunity with which vaccines are due, reduces missed opportunities to vaccinate.
 A good immunization CDS tool puts that information in front of the triage nurse, the front desk at check-in, the clinical staff, the provider, and the family on the patient portal.

 So what happens when your children are all vaccinated and up to date?
 Your patients, your families, and your communities are all healthier.
-You become a high performer in your payer’s eyes, which may translate into additional pay-for-performance payments and/or leverage in re-negotiating your contract or an alternate value-based arrangement.
+Partnering with families, you can be the difference between a preventable outbreak in your community or a community that is safe and protected.

-Does your practice have the desire, the tools, and the passion to be a high-achiever when it comes to immunization rates?
+Does your practice have the desire, the tools, and the passion to lead your community when it comes to immunization rates?
+Your families and the ‘herd’ depend on it.

 Office Practicum is a leading provider of pediatric-specific solutions.
 Our EHR, PM system, and billing services help pediatric practices improve clinical and financial outcomes.
 Contact us today to learn more.